iotaledger/iota-identity-tutorial/README.md

 ### Steps
 In this process, you will complete the different steps from the perspective of one of the mentioned roles above:

-1. **Holder:** Create a DID (Decentralized Identifier) document for Alice
+1. **Holder:** Create a DID (Decentralized Identifier) document for Alice.
+After this step you will find Alice's weakhold file in [./weakhold/Alice.json](./weakhold/Alice.json).
     - [createDid.js](createDid.js)
     ```javascript
     createDid('Alice');
     ```

-2. **Issuer:** Create a DID document for the University of Oslo
+2. **Issuer:** Create a DID document for the University of Oslo.
+After this step you will find University of Oslo's weakhold file in [./weakhold/UniversityofOslo.json](./weakhold/UniversityofOslo.json).
     - [createDid.js](createDid.js)
     ```javascript
     createDid('University of Oslo');
     ```

-3. **Issuer:** Add a verification method to the University's DID document with the purpose to verify Alice's degree
+3. **Issuer:** Add a verification method "degreeVerifications" to the University's DID document with the purpose to verify Alice's degree.
+Since it's expected, that the University will have to sign more than just Alice's degree, this verification method is generated with a set of Merkle keys.
+These signatures can all be proved by a single public key, while retaining the ability to revoke them separately.
+Note that the newly added verification method is of the *type* "MerkleKeyCollection".
     - [addVerificationMethod.js](addVerificationMethod.js)
     ```javascript
-    //Add verification method to issuer DID
+    //Add verification method with collection of merkle keys to issuer DID
+    //This enables the issuer to sign and revoke multiple documents without having to remove the verification method for each revocation
     let issuer = getWeakholdObject('./weakhold/UniversityofOslo.json')
-    let issuerVerificationMethod = "aliceDegreeVerification";
+    let issuerVerificationMethod = "degreeVerifications";

     addVerificationMethod(
-        issuer.subject,
+        subjectName = issuer.subject,
-        issuer.did,
+        did = issuer.did,
-        KeyPair.fromJSON(issuer.authKey),
+        authKey = KeyPair.fromJSON(issuer.authKey),
-        issuerVerificationMethod);
+        verificationMethodName = issuerVerificationMethod,
+        merkleKeys = true);
     ```

-4. **Holder:** Add a verification method to Alice's DID document with the purpose to present her degree to a third party
+4. **Holder:** Add a verification method to Alice's DID document with the purpose to present her degree to a third party.
+Since Alice only needs one key pair to the verifiable presentation of her credential, this verification method is generated with a simple private/public key pair.
+Note that the newly added verification method is of the *type* "Ed25519VerificationKey".
     - [addVerificationMethod.js](addVerificationMethod.js)
     ```javascript
     //Add verification method to holder DID